aldrinmorris/sm5-build/README.md

 **NOTE: The repository is currently under constuction.**

 An advanced build script experience to build [ITGMania](https://itgmania.com) from source code.
-High perfomance and optimized with improvements for PCs also ported to video games consoles.
+High perfomance and optimized with improvements for PCs and consoles.

 **Origin:**
 ITGmania is a fork of [StepMania 5.1](https://github.com/stepmania/stepmania/tree/5_1-new), an advanced cross-platform rhythm game for home and arcade use.